CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Experiments

-\textbf{ {Robustness to corruptions}} To evaluate the robustness to corruptions, we utilize the pretrained networks on CIFAR10, CIFAR100, TinyImageNet, and ImageNet datasets and validate the pretrained networks on their corresponding corruption datasets, respectively.
+\textbf{Quantitative evaluation and comparisons} To evaluate the robustness to corruption, we utilize the pretrained networks on CIFAR10, CIFAR100, TinyImageNet, and ImageNet datasets and adapt the pretrained networks to their corresponding corruption datasets, respectively.

-Table~\ref{tab:cifar} shows the image classification errors (\%) on diverse corruption types with the severest corruption level in CIFAR10-C and CIFAR100-C datasets.
-Note that TFA and TTT++ are evaluated in the test-time adaptation setting in this experiment.
-As shown, our proposed method outperforms the baselines on all types of corruptions in both CIFAR10-C and CIFAR100-C datasets with a large margin.
-We further evaluate our method on a larger dataset, TinyImageNet-C dataset.
-Table~\ref{tab:tinyimagenetc} describes the results on the TinyImageNet-C dataset.
+Table~\ref{tab:cifar} shows the image classification errors (\%) on diverse corruption types with the severest corruption level in the CIFAR10-C and CIFAR100-C datasets.
+As shown, our proposed method outperforms the baselines on all types of corruptions in both CIFAR10-C and CIFAR100-C datasets by a large margin.
+Additionally, we conduct an experiment on the CIFAR10-C dataset with the ResNet-26 architecture to make further comparisons of CAFA with other test-time adaptation methods.
+Note that MEMO~\cite{memo} and TTT~\cite{ttt} adopt ResNet-26 with group normalization layers as their base architecture.
+As reported in Table~\ref{tab:cifar10_R26}, CAFA achieves the lowest error among the methods sharing the same pretrained model (\textit{i.e.,} ResNet-26 (BatchNorm)).
+Furthermore, CAFA achieves the largest performance gain over the source model compared to MEMO~\cite{memo} and TTT~\cite{ttt}.

+We further evaluate our method on a larger dataset, TinyImageNet-C, as shown in Table~\ref{tab:tinyimagenetc}.
 Similar to the results of CIFAR10-C and CIFAR100-C, CAFA outperforms the baselines in all types of corruptions except for the contrast corruption on the TinyImageNet-C dataset.
-Finally, we validate our method on a large-scale dataset, ImageNet-C, as reported in Table~\ref{tab:imagenet}.
-Unlike different datasets, the classification error of Source is significantly high, making adaptation more challenging than other datasets.
-For instance, in case of the Gaussian noise corruption, the error is around 96\%.
-Despite such a challenge, ours achieves the lowest averaged error compared to the baselines, improving the Source by around 17\%.
-Furthermore, ours outperforms the previous state-of-the-art TTA method, TENT~\cite{tent}, by 0.6\% on average.
+Even in such a case, the increased error is 0.1\% which is marginal considering the performance gains in other corruption types.
+Finally, we validate our method on the most challenging corruption dataset, ImageNet-C. As reported in Table~\ref{tab:imagenet}, even though our method is not a top performer, it outperforms most of the baselines by a large margin, which is 26.8\% over the source model and 2.1\% over TENT.